RuiRomano/pbip-demo-agentic-mcp/.kb/templateReport/instructions.md

 ## CRITICAL

-- Before adapting the report to the semantic model, make sure you understand the business requirements and identify the main measures and dimensions
+- Before adapting the report to the semantic model, **make sure you understand the business requirements and identify the main measures and dimensions**.
-- The report is using the PBIR file format, that is a public format for Power BI reports using JSON files.
+- **The report is using the PBIR file format**, that is a public format for Power BI reports using JSON files.
 More information in the [docs](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-report?tabs=v2%2Cdesktop#pbir-format).
 Each page, visual, bookmark, etc., is organized into a separate, individual file within a folder structure.
 This format is ideal for codevelopment conflict resolution.

 ## Report file organization

-These are the files you should care about and manipulate when adapting a template report to a semantic model.
+**These are the files you should care about and edit when adapting the template report to a semantic model**.
 All the other files, leave them as-is.

-    ```
+    ```text
     templateReport/
     ├── definition/ # stores the entire report definition: pages, visuals, bookmarks
     |   ├── /pages # Folder holding all pages of the report.